crustio/crust-wiki/docs/bridge.md

 ---
-id: bridge
+id: bridgeEth
-title: Bridge
+title: Ethereum Bridge
-sidebar_label: Bridge
+sidebar_label: Ethereum Bridge
 ---

 Crust Maxwell provides an asset cross-chain bridge that allows users to transfer CRU on Maxwell to Ethereum, and CRU (ERC20) on Ethereum to Maxwell in real-time.
 Please follow the steps below for CRU cross-chain transactions.